-The Lakeside Grill & Store is located in the Mourant building and serves a full range of options including a three meal per day hotline, a flat top grill, soups, salads, and sandwiches.
-Ice cream, pastries, and other novelties are also available at this location.
+The Lakeside Market and Grill is located in the Mourant building and serves a full range of options including a three meal per day hotline, a flat top grill, soups, salads, and sandwiches.
 Vegan and vegetarian options are available on the regular menu; other dietary restrictions may be accommodated upon request.
-Convenience-style merchandise is also available, including UAS logo-wear, school supplies, basic toiletries, cooking staples, and grab-and-go food.
+UAS logo-wear, school supplies, basic toiletries, cooking staples, and grab-and-go food are all available as well.
 The Mourant building features a large dining room that serves as a campus gathering space for interactions, study, and special events.

 Spike's Café is located in the Egan Building and serves coffee, tea, smoothies, and snacks.
+Check-in for daily specials, rotating kombucha from Alaska Probiotics, and Red Bull spritzers!